Two Points of View

 Potato Poetry

-The second email is from Fred Engel, a part time Park City local who is also known as The Cowboy Poet.
-Fred has been writing cowboy poetry for over twenty years, spent numerous nights on the range, and also cooked a few potatoes.
-Here is his version of how to bake a potato from a "cowboy's point of view".
+The second email is from Fred Engel, a part-time Park City local known as The Cowboy Poet.
+Fred has written cowboy poetry for over twenty years, spent numerous nights on the range, and cooked a few potatoes.

 An Idaho Spud